vkajith/Traffic-Signal-Control-Deep-Learning-Model/README.md

 Simulation using SUMO

-Model curently trained for 100 epochs
+Model currently trained for 100 epochs

 Counter variable added for avoiding staravation scenarios